agarwalvipin/open_cfa/LOS/FRA/Reading 30.md

 | **Dividends Received**| Operating (CFO)                                              | Operating (CFO) or Investing (CFI)                              |
 | **Taxes Paid** | Operating (CFO) (Always)                                     | Operating (CFO), unless can be specifically identified with a CFI or CFF transaction. |

-**The Big Picture:** IFRS provides more flexibility, allowing companies to classify these items based on the nature of their business. [cite_start]US GAAP is more rigid. [cite: 235]
+**The Big Picture:** IFRS provides more flexibility, allowing companies to classify these items based on the nature of their business.
+US GAAP is more rigid.

 #### **Real-World Examples**

-* **Global Context:** A European manufacturing company (reporting under IFRS) might classify interest paid on its factory construction loan as a financing outflow (CFF), arguing it's a cost of financing. [cite_start]An identical US company (under US GAAP) *must* classify that same interest payment as an operating outflow (CFO). [cite: 233] This can make direct comparison of CFO between the two companies misleading without adjustment.
+* **Global Context:** A European manufacturing company (reporting under IFRS) might classify interest paid on its factory construction loan as a financing outflow (CFF), arguing it's a cost of financing.
+An identical US company (under US GAAP) *must* classify that same interest payment as an operating outflow (CFO).
+This can make direct comparison of CFO between the two companies misleading without adjustment.
 * **Indian Context (Ind-AS):** Indian Accounting Standards (Ind-AS) are largely converged with IFRS.
 Therefore, Indian companies have the same flexibility as IFRS-reporting companies regarding the classification of interest and dividends.
 This is an important distinction from US companies.

 #### **CFA Level 1 Exam Tips**